tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 Occifer surveyed the room slowly, then spotted us.

 "Alright, I have to take you clowntown to be debriefed.
-Don't worry, you'll get your briefs back."
+Don't worry, you'll get your briefs back after."

 As the first bottle sailed through the air, all I could think was that the light of the flame made the home feel more rustic and welcoming.
 Like a booze-scented candle, I guess.